hunchat/hunchat-blog/content/blog/gatsby-multiple-author/index.md

 description: "Adding `gatsby-starter-blog` support for multiple authors."
 ---

 We've been talking about starting a blog for Hunchat for a while.
-The first solution that came to mind was to start a [Medium](https://medium.com) publication, but we wanted to host it at (https://blog.hunchat.com) and Medium only supports custom domain for member, costing 5$ a month.
+The first solution that came to mind was to start a [Medium](https://medium.com) publication, but we wanted to host it at https://blog.hunchat.com and Medium only supports custom domain for members, costing 5$/month.
 Since we are just starting we don't want to accumulate unnecessary costs, so we kept looking for a free alternative.
-I immediately thought of [Gatsby](https://www.gatsbyjs.com) and fortunately they [gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog), which is a great blog starter.
+I immediately thought of [Gatsby](https://www.gatsbyjs.com) and fortunately there is [gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog), which is a great blog starter.

 Now, `gatsby-starter-blog` comes with support for a single author, and since we want a blog for the whole company we need to add support for multiple authors.
 In this blog I'll explain how I did this.
 I'll be following [How to support multiple authors in Gatsby.js](https://nosleepjavascript.com/gatsby-multi-author/), with minor differences.